Finding Help to Pay for Child Care or Preschool

 Alternative Payment/Voucher Programs

-In addition, CalWORKS (welfare) recipients or those who were recently on welfare are eligible for child care assistance for a period of time.
-Contact your CalWORKS/TANF eligibility worker, or the 4C CalWORKS child care line at 800-944-2273.
+In addition, CalWORKS (welfare) recipients or those who were recently on cash-aid are eligible for child care assistance for a period of time.
+Contact your CalWORKS/TANF eligibility worker, or 4C at 517-1400.

 Types of Subsidized Child Care/Preschool Centers